Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### enabledPopupNotifications

-This is the list of the Collaboration mode notifications that are enabled and will therefore appear on the on internal popups when the Participants tab is close.
+The list of the Collaboration mode notifications that are enabled and appear on internal popups when the **Participants** tab is closed.
 To disable a type of notification, remove it from the list of notification in this property.
 The default is that all notification are enabled.

 Default value: